lcarlockhill/37Signals/README.md

 37Signals
 =========

-Thinkful Project
- This is the first Thinkful recreation of the 37signals website.
+Thinkful Project:  This project requires JQuery and Javascript.